thuml/iTransformer/README.md

 > **Better Utilization of Lookback Windows**: While Transformer does not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of the enlarged lookback window.

-> **Adopt Efficient Attention Modules**: A bundle of efficient attention mechanisms can be applied to reduce the complexity when the number of variates is tremendous.
+> **Adopt Efficient Attention and Train Strategy**: Efficient attention mechanisms as well as the feasibility of extrapolating variates can be leveraged to reduce the complexity when the number of variates is tremendous.

 # Updates